A Brief Overview of Database

 SQL Data Manipulation Language :

-Some examples of DML statements are
+Further, please find some examples of DML statements given below.

 INSERT INTO tableName (column1, column2,…) VALUES (value1, value2,….)